MultiSafepay/docs/content/integrations/odoo.md

 order: 112
 hidden: false
 parentDoc: 62a9a54abde254065ee92a5c
-excerpt: "Free plugin to integrate MultiSafepay payment solutions with Odoo."
+excerpt: "Technical manual for installing and configuring MultiSafepay's free plugin for Odoo."
 slug: 'odoo'
 ---